-The category 4 pressure ulcer healed following prescription of the Softform Premier Active in July 2016.
+The category 4 pressure injury healed following prescription of the Softform Premier Active

+A 68-year-old swimming instructor who developed Guillain Barre syndrome in July 2016.
 He was admitted to Central England Rehabilitation Unit (CERU) in September for neurological rehabilitation.
-On admission, he was being peg fed and completely dependent upon staff for total care
+On admission, he was being peg fed and completely dependent upon staff for total care.